royojeda/wheres-waldo-api/README.md

 GET /games
 ```

-This request returns an array of Game objects having the same set of Characters (regardless of the order) as the one saved in `session[:characters]`.
-This is useful for constructing a "high scores" display.
+This request returns an array of Game objects having the same set of Characters (regardless of order) as the one saved in `session[:characters]`.
+This is useful for constructing a "high score" display.
 The response includes an array of matching Game objects, containing their `id` and `player_name` attributes, along with a computed `score` attribute representing the time in seconds between the Game's start time and end time.

 --